Two major airline CEOs question the need for masks on planes - KESQ

 “I think the case is very strong that masks don’t add much, if anything, in the air cabin environment.
 It is very safe and very high quality compared to any other indoor setting,” said Kelly.

-Both Kelly and Parker mentioned that high-grade HEPA air filters on planes capture virtually all airborne contamination and air quality is helped by how frequently cabin air is exchanged with fresh air from outside the cabin.
+Both Kelly and Parker, who each have announced plans to retire as CEOs in the coming months, mentioned that high-grade HEPA air filters on planes capture virtually all airborne contamination and air quality is helped by how frequently cabin air is exchanged with fresh air from outside the cabin.

 “I concur.
 An aircraft is the safest place you can be,” said Parker.
 “It’s true of all of our aircraft — they all have the same HEPA filters and air flow.”